danmalter/danmalter.github.io/_posts/2017-07-10-Goodreads.md

   <p><br></p>
   <div id="analyzing-book-titles-with-boy-and-girl" class="section level1">
-  <p>This analysis is inspired by the FiveThirtyEight post, <a href="https://fivethirtyeight.com/features/the-gone-girl-with-the-dragon-tattoo-on-the-train/">The Gone Girl With The Dragon Tattoo On The Train</a>, in which the authors asks the question, “why are there so many books with ‘girl’ in the title?”.
-The goal of this analysis is to replicate the code used to collect reading data from <a href="https://www.goodreads.com/">Goodreads.com</a>.
+  <p>This analysis is inspired by the FiveThirtyEight post, <a href="https://fivethirtyeight.com/features/the-gone-girl-with-the-dragon-tattoo-on-the-train/" target="_blank">The Gone Girl With The Dragon Tattoo On The Train</a>, in which the authors asks the question, “why are there so many books with ‘girl’ in the title?”.
+The goal of this analysis is to replicate the code used to collect reading data from <a href="https://www.goodreads.com/" target="_blank">Goodreads.com</a>.
 To measure popularity, I am assuming that the more often a book is rated on Goodreads, whether a positive or negative rating, it is more popular becasue it means that the book was at least read.</p>
   <pre class="r"><code># Load in the required packages
 library(rvest)
 library(stringr)